Policy

 - when reviewing a plan (via court, a family group conference or family/whānau agreement) and not less than once every 6 months

-- when new information indicates the needs or circumstances of te tamaiti have changed
+- when new information indicates the needs or circumstances of te tamaiti or rangatahi have changed

-- when referring for a residential or high needs placement (hub referral) – with the assessment updated and the content of the report tailored for this purpose
+- when referring for a residential or high needs placement (hub referral) – with the information updated and the content of the report written for this purpose

-- prior to discharge from a residence/group home or high needs placement – this is a major change in circumstances for te tamaiti and requires the assessment of their needs, strengths and risks to be current, formally recorded and used to inform the next step
+- before admission to or discharge from a residence/group home or high needs placement – this is a major change in circumstances for te tamaiti or rangatahi and requires the assessment of their needs, strengths and risks to be current, formally recorded and used to inform the next step

-- prior to case closure if this is outside the cycle of a plan review.
+- before case closure if this is outside the cycle of a plan review.

 Youth justice assessments

-We must begin or update an assessment and complete a Tuituia report and have it approved by a supervisor:
+We must complete an assessment report and have it approved by a supervisor:

 - prior to a youth justice family group conference for all tamariki aged 10 to 13 years

-- prior to a youth justice family group conference for tamariki placed on section 238(1)(d) custody for a period of at least 72 hours
+- prior to a youth justice family group conference for tamariki or rangatahi placed on section 238(1)(d) custody for a period of at least 72 hours

-- prior to a youth justice family group conference for tamariki who also have current care and protection involvement
+- prior to a youth justice family group conference for tamariki or rangatahi who also have current care and protection involvement

-- for any other tamariki where the pre-family group conference case consultation considers it necessary – this decision is recorded in the offending profile
+- for any other tamariki or rangatahi where the pre-family group conference case consultation considers it necessary – this decision is recorded in the offending profile

 - when a social work report and plan is required for a Youth Court order